clicknium/clicknium-docs/doc/api/python/sap/login.md

     &emsp;**password[Required]**: str
         &emsp;&emsp; password string, sap application password
     &emsp;**timeout**: int
-        &emsp;&emsp; timeout for the operation, Unit is second, and default value is 30 seconds.
+        &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds.

 **Returns:**
     &emsp;None